janmonschke/aweekinthewoods/content/blog/france/gorges-du-verdon/index.md

 ![Catching the morning sun](./images/02-catching-the-morning-sun.jpg)
 <span class="image-caption">Catching the morning sun</span>

+The sun was shining on us all morning and we were able to dry all our clothes and the tents.
+Without the clouds we now also had a great view of the valley that we slept in.
+After a big, long breakfast we started to hike towards the rushing waterfall that we heard in the distance all morning.

 ![Just before the cascade du ray waterfall](./images/02-before-cascade-du-ray.jpg)
 <span class="image-caption">Just before the cascade du ray waterfall</span>

 ![Refilling the water bottlels with fresh water from the waterfall](./images/02-fresh-water-from-the-waterfall.jpg)
 <span class="image-caption">Refilling the water bottlels with fresh water from the waterfall</span>

+After just a couple hundred meters we arrived at **cascade du ray**.
+I don't actually know how high it was because it was hard to find onformation on it in the first place.
+It was just a mere accident that I saw it on the maps and routed the hike this way on a hunch that this would provide a great view early in the morning which it definitely did.

+With our water bottles full of fresh water, we then started the ascent onto the plains close to the source of the waterfall.
+There was again very few info on how complicated this section would be and I think I would have not routed us this way if I had known that we had to go on a proper vertical ascent with our full backpacks.
+But in the end I'm happy we did.
+Even though it was sketchy at times, the feeling of achievement and the great views were totally worth it.

 ![Rock climbing with backpacks on](./images/02-rock-climbing-with-backpacks.jpg)
 <span class="image-caption">Rock climbing with backpacks on</span>